tebelorg/RPA-Python/README.md

 See [sample Python script](https://github.com/tebelorg/RPA-Python/blob/master/sample.py), the [RPA Challenge solution](https://github.com/tebelorg/RPA-Python/issues/120#issuecomment-610518196), and [RedMart groceries example](https://github.com/tebelorg/RPA-Python/issues/24).
 To automate Chrome browser invisibly, use [headless_mode](https://github.com/tebelorg/RPA-Python#core-functions).
 To run 20-30X faster, without normal UI interaction delays, [see this hack](https://github.com/tebelorg/RPA-Python/issues/120#issuecomment-610532082).

 You can even run on your phone browser [using this Colab notebook](https://colab.research.google.com/drive/13bQO6G_hzE1teX35a3NZ4T5K-ICFFdB5?usp=sharing) (eg datascraping in headless mode).
-This package has [enterprise security](https://github.com/kelaberetiv/TagUI/blob/master/README.md#enterprise-security-by-design) by design and you can install, update and use it [without the internet](https://github.com/tebelorg/RPA-Python#core-functions).
-You can fully control error handling [using this example](https://github.com/tebelorg/RPA-Python/issues/269), eg snapshot of missing element or posting to custom API endpoint.
+This RPA package has [enterprise security](https://github.com/kelaberetiv/TagUI/blob/master/README.md#enterprise-security-by-design) by design and you can install, update and use it [without the internet](https://github.com/tebelorg/RPA-Python#core-functions).
+You can fully control error handling, [refer to this example](https://github.com/tebelorg/RPA-Python/issues/269), eg snapshot of missing element or posting to custom API endpoint.

+For setting or returning web browser file download location, use [download_location()](https://github.com/tebelorg/RPA-Python/issues/279#issuecomment-877749880).
+If you require fine-grained control over setting or returning the parent folder location to install and use TagUI RPA, use [tagui_location()](https://github.com/tebelorg/RPA-Python/issues/257#issuecomment-846602776).

 #### ELEMENT IDENTIFIERS
 An element identifier helps to tell RPA for Python exactly which element on the user interface you want to interact with.
 For example, //\*[@id='email'] is an XPath pointing to the webpage element having the id attribute 'email'.